 Knowing the genre of your seeds can save you time and effort if you only want female plants in your garden.
-Sexing or identifying the genre of any plants is incredibly open for any breeder due to the traits of male and female plants.
+Sexing marijuana seeds or identifying the genre of any plant is incredibly open for any breeder due to the traits of male and female plants.

 Is it possible to identify female marijuana seeds from male ones at first glance?
 Let us answer that question as well as talk about the nature of feminized seeds.

 To answer the question as to whether you can tell which seeds are male or female, it is actually not possible to do so.
-No marijuana seeds have any recognizable trait or signs that can tell you if they will grow into a male and female marijuana seeds.
+No marijuana seeds have any recognizable traits or signs that can tell you if they will grow into male and female marijuana seeds.

 Even after the plant grew its taproots or turns into a small plant, sexing is only possible during the early part of their flowering period.
 This is the only time when the plants show their sexual organs.
 You can spot male plants for their rounded or oval pollen sacs that do not have any hair.
 Female plants have calyx that has slightly the same shape as male sacs.
 However, calyxes have two large pistils sprouting out of its top and is surrounded by white hairs.